pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Unsupervised Learning, Recommenders, Reinforcement Learning/module3.md

 **How can we use a neural network to output Q(s, a)?**

-We're going to use Bellman's equation to create a trainig set with lots of examples *x* and *y* and then, we'll use supervised learning
+We're going to use Bellman's equation to create a training set with lots of examples *x* and *y* and then, we'll use supervised learning

 We are going to use the lunar lander and try to take different actions in it.
 If we don't have good policy yet, we are going to take actions randomly